sambkr/EngineBench/README.md

 # EngineBench
 [Project page](https://eng.ox.ac.uk/tpsrg/research/enginebench/) | [Link to paper](https://arxiv.org/abs/2406.03325)

-This is the EngineBench database, a collection of datasets collated by the [Oxford TPSRG](https://eng.ox.ac.uk/tpsrg/) specially for machine learning research in thermal propulsion systems.
+This is the code relating to the EngineBench database, a collection of datasets collated by the [Oxford TPSRG](https://eng.ox.ac.uk/tpsrg/) specially for machine learning research in thermal propulsion systems.
 EngineBench is comprised of Particle Image Velocimetry (PIV) data from different experiments previously run on the transparent combustion chamber (TCC-III) optical engine by General Motors and the University of Michigan.
-Code for inpainting problems is

 ## Table of Contents
 1. [Acknowledgements](#acknowledgements)